 - 1/2 cup chopped cilantro, divided

-Fish tacos certainly get a lot of press these days, but sometimes Oyster Tacos are the ticket.
-Quick prep and ready ingredients make this dish easy and impressive.
-It also pairs nicely with our Easy Salsa de Chile Chipotle.
+Fish tacos certainly get a lot of press these days, but sometimes Oyster Taco might just be the ticket.
+Quick prep and ready ingredients make this dish easy, impressive, and may just land you that extra-large box of chocolates you have been dreaming of.
+Pairs nicely with our Easy Salsa de Chile Chipotle.

 Gorgeous, honey sweet pineapples are in every produce market these days.
 Peeled, cored and chopped for the convenience of the consumer, it’s would be a crime to walk past them to pick up a jarred salsa.
 Making Salsa de Piña couldn’t be easier.
 Of course, we love it on Camarones de Coco, but add a spoonful to your next fish taco, or even your pork carnitas, and you will be hooked.
 Make it a day ahead of time, and let the flavors marry.
 Salsa gets hotter when left overnight.
 More flavor to love.